-A feature of the Seapower Platform is that the base machine can easily be configured to take different types of PTO systems depending on the required output.
-Two different streams of PTO have been developed – one for direct drive electricity generation into a national grid, and the other for hydraulically pumped seawater, depending on the customer.
+A feature of the Seapower Platform is that the base machine can easily be configured to take different types of PTO systems depending on the required output and market demand.
+Two different streams of PTO have been developed – one for direct drive electricity generation into a national grid and the other for hydraulically pumped seawater or RO-derived freshwater, depending on the customer.

 There are four main markets sectors:

 The global electricity market is a multi-trillion dollar industry.
 In 2016 the value of the all-island Irish market alone was > €2 billion for Ireland and £28 billion for the UK.
 Assuming a future grid penetration rate for wave energy of only 10%, this represents a market value of >£3 billion euro for Ireland and the UK alone.
 The wave energy resource off the west coast of Ireland and Scotland is the highest in the world, bar none.
 This, coupled with Europe’s ambitions to develop a strong sustainable energy industry, will see the development of an industry that Sea Power Ltd plans to exploit – with the use of Seapower Platform technology with on-board rotary PTO systems.
 As renewable energy resources – both wind energy and wave energy do not always occur at the same time in the same region.
 Thus, allowing Wave Energy Converters to deliver electricity to the grid leads to higher allowable penetration rates of renewable energy to capture this market.